openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * save time – people don’t have to learn different conventions
 * make fewer small mistakes
-* will make it easier for new people to start writing
+* make it easier for new people to start writing
 * help users  – some people will pick up inconsistencies while reading; that means they are thinking about how something is being said and not what is being said
 * raise trust levels – if we are consistent, we are giving a coherent view.